 Currently, under the tyranny of capitalism, here is a small list of the social values and drivers for getting things done:

 - profit not matter the cost in environmental or human damage

 … and so on.
 This is a fairly ugly list with very harmful end results.
 You get out of a system what you put into it – bad in, bad out.

-When your resource needs (food, housing, education, health care, technology, transportation) are all met then those problematic social drivers for getting things done and the inevitable social problems created by it (war, crime, exploitation, etc) go away and then you are able to concentrate on more important issues beyond survival.
-Maslow’s Hierarchy of Needs sort of speaks to this too: when your basic (lower order needs) are met then higher order needs and desires are able to be fully pursued, not only for yourself, but for all of humanity too.
+When your resource needs (food, housing, education, health care, technology, transportation) are all met then those problematic social drivers for getting things done and the inevitable social problems created by it (war, crime, exploitation, starvation, homelessness, etc) go away and then people are able to concentrate on more important issues beyond survival.
+Maslow’s Hierarchy of Needs sort of speaks to this too: when your basic (lower order needs) are met then your higher order needs and desires are able to be fully pursued, not only for yourself, but for all of humanity too.

 Universal Free Education Systems Create a Highly Educated Populace

-Having access to a lifetime of free education alone may ensure that people will be doing things (especially if we require 5 years of university or apprenticeship for all – not just high school).
+Having access to a lifetime of free education alone may ensure that people will be doing things (especially if we require 5 years of university/apprenticeship for all – not just high school).
 It is hard for a highly educated person to just sit there when their mind is crunching through their ever-expanding understanding of the world, because the more about the world that people understand then more they can see problems and the solutions to them.